backand/docs/docs/getting_started/objects.md

 "owner": { "object": "users" }
 ```

-In the corresponding objects `users` and `pets` we need to complete the one-to-many relationship:
+In the corresponding objects `users` and `pets`, we need to add a reference to `users-pets` to complete the one-to-many relationship:

 In `pets`: